nguyenthaibinh/light-embed/README.md

 # LightEmbed

 LightEmbed is a light-weight, fast, and efficient tool for generating sentence embeddings.
-Unlike other solutions, it does not rely on heavy dependencies like PyTorch and Transformers, making it suitable for environments with limited resources.
+It does not rely on heavy dependencies like PyTorch and Transformers, making it suitable for environments with limited resources.

 ## Benefits